giorgioditizio/APTs-database/neo4j_db/raw_data/README.md

 ## ThreatActors
 This CSV file contains informarmation about the APTs considered in the analysis.
 Data were manually extracted from [***MITRE Att\&ck***](https://attack.mitre.org/).
 - **label** contains the type of APT.
-For example, possible values are activist, criminal, crime-syndicate 33 , nation-state, etc.
+For example, possible values are activist, criminal, crime-syndicate, nation-state, etc.
 - **name** contains the name of the threat group as in MITRE Att&ck.
 - **description** contains a short description of the group.
 - **goals** contains the goals of the APT.
 For example, financial gain, espionage, and sabotage.